JasperTan97/DynamixelSDK/.github/ISSUE_TEMPLATE.md

 To give our customers the best support services, we are asking detailed information that brings the issue, such as development environments and situations.

-[PLEASE NOTE] Here only deals with the issues related with the DynamixelSDK sources, the situations occurred by using the Dynamixel with the DynamixelSDK.
-Some questions that can be seen as very hardware-dependent issues or too-much-customized source issues will make the answer be delayed or be linked to another customer service division, or even be ignored.
-The issue which is overlapped with another previous issues will be linked to the same previous issues, or even be ignored.
-Check if there are the same issues in the github issue or the [FAQ](https://github.com/ROBOTIS-GIT/DynamixelSDK/wiki/Frequently-Asked-Questions%28FAQ%29) before putting your issue.
+[PLEASE NOTE] Here only deals with the issues related with the `DynamixelSDK sources`, `the situations` occurred by using the Dynamixel with the DynamixelSDK.
+Some questions that can be seen as very `hardware-dependent issues` or `too-much-customized source issues` will make the answer be `delayed` or be `linked` to another customer service division, or even be `ignored`.
+The issue which is `overlapped` with another `previous issues` will be linked to the same previous issues, or even be ignored.
+Check if there are the same issues in the `github issue` or the [FAQ](https://github.com/ROBOTIS-GIT/DynamixelSDK/wiki/Frequently-Asked-Questions%28FAQ%29) before putting your issue.

 If you have an idea related with the DynamixelSDK sources, please give it to us through [Pull Requests](https://github.com/ROBOTIS-GIT/DynamixelSDK/pulls)